 If you do not have all the details, our team can often help guide you through the process of locating the correct information.

-To secure a bail bond, the cosigner will usually need to provide:
+To qualify as a cosigner, you will typically need to provide:

 Depending on the bond amount and the circumstances, collateral may sometimes be required to secure a bail bond.